bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

 POST /subscriptions
 ```
 * inputs
   * an object containing subscription data model fields.
 At a minimum all required fields that don't have a default value must be supplied.
 Id field should be omitted since it's auto-generated.
-The API explorer only created an empty object for field *confirmationRequest* but you should populate the child fields according to [model schema](#model-schema)
     * parameter name: data
     * required: true
     * parameter type: body